VoltCruelerz/OwlMarble-Magic/README.md

 # OwlMarble Magic

-Made on behalf of, and in collaboration with, [u/TheOwlMarble](https://www.reddit.com/user/TheOwlMarble) to ease the import of their spell lists into FoundryVTT.
+Made on behalf of, and in collaboration with, [u/TheOwlMarble](https://www.reddit.com/user/TheOwlMarble) to ease the import of their spell list into FoundryVTT.

-## Links
+## Spells

+### Spells by Level

 - [Cantrips](./spells/levels/00.md)
 - [Level 1 Spells](./spells/levels/01.md)